-The following pages will provide you with information and guidance regarding the different academic pathways available to Chatsworth students in Years 12 and 13.
-Please read through this information carefully; students should discuss their options in detail with their parents/guardians as well as our University Advisor.
-Students are also encouraged to speak to their teachers if they would like to find out more about the subjects.
-Application forms will be given to students in early February, and should be submitted, with supporting documents, by 8 March 2021.
+The following pages will provide you with information and guidance regarding the different academic programmes available to Chatsworth students in Years 12 and 13.
+Accompanying this document are application forms.
+Please read through this information carefully; students should discuss their choices in detail with their parents/guardians as well as our University Advisor.
+The completed application form, along with supporting documents, is to be submitted by 22 March 2024.

-After a review of the student's application and all supporting documentation (placement tests, school reports, teacher recommendations and feedback, MYP grades, attendance reports, etc.) a recommendation will be made by the school with regards to the most suitable pathway.
-This decision will be communicated to both the student and the parents/guardians in writing in Semester 2 of Year 11.
+After a review of the student's application and all supporting documentation (placement tests, school reports, teacher recommendations and feedback, MYP grades, attendance reports, etc.) a proposal will be made in conjunction with Student Services with regards to the most suitable programme (IB Diploma with Chatsworth High School Diploma or DP Course with Chatsworth High School Diploma) and any possible conditions attached to a placement offered in Year 12.
+For any irregularities in the applications, approval is required from the Academic Board.
+This decision will be communicated to both the student and the parents/guardians in writing by the end of Semester 2 of Year 11.